G2A.COM G2A News Features Top 10 DRM-free games you should play

 It’s simple and it’s clean and it’s pure.
 With plenty of missions that can be approached from multiple different directions, Sniper Elite 4 is a long-lasting source of fun.
 There’s a multiplayer component to the game, but not a local one, so while you CAN play the game online, there’s no real way of doing that without some form of DRM.
 And, needless to say, cross-platform play is limited to PC and Xbox.

+Wait, what?
 I know, right?
 You wouldn’t think Warner Bros would do something like release a game without DRM, would you?
 You were kind of right, it WAS a mistake, but still, here we are!

 Arkham Asylum, precursor to excellent Arkham City (which HAS DRM, I guess it must have been an honest mistake), Arkham Asylum introduced the iconic combat system that so many games have since adopted and improved on (or simply shamelessly copied, but that’s just testament to its greatness).